GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 #### Lowest astronomical tide (ta_lat)

 The lowest astronomical tide dataset maps the lowest astronomical tide (LAT) for each pixel, as modelled by the [Ensemble Tidal Model](#ensemble-tidal-modelling) for the analysis epoch.
-Note that the LAT modelled for each individual analysis epoch may differ from the LAT modelled across ‘all time’ for any given location.
+Note that the LAT modelled for each individual analysis epoch may differ from the LAT modelled across 'all time' for any given location.

 #### Highest astronomical tide (ta_hat)

 The highest astronomical tide dataset maps the highest astronomical tide (HAT) for each pixel, as modelled by the Ensemble Tidal Model for the analysis epoch.
-Note that the HAT modelled for each individual analysis epoch may differ from the HAT modelled across ‘all time’ for any given location.
+Note that the HAT modelled for each individual analysis epoch may differ from the HAT modelled across 'all time' for any given location.

 (dea-intertidal-quality-assessment-layers)=